Armed Guard - The Liberty Ships

 a deceased person, and during the term of the Liberty

-that certain of their ancestors or relatives 'qualified' for a
+their ancestors or relatives 'qualified' for a ship to be

-Only one Liberty ship, the FRANCIS J. O'GARA, was
+Only one Liberty ship, FRANCIS J. O'GARA, was named for a

-named for a living person - and this in error.
-Purser of the
+living person - and this in error.
+Purser of JEAN NICOLET,

-objected to the names already allocated.
-It is said that one
+names already allocated.
+It is said that one prominent

-prominent politician complained '. . .
-I understand my name
+politician complained '...
+I understand my name has been

-has been given to a Liberty ship.
-I am not dead, not in dry
+given to a Liberty ship.
+I am not dead, not in dry dock and

-dock and do not need my bottom scraped.
-Please cancel the
+do not need my bottom scraped.
+Please cancel the name.'
+He

-name.'
-He was advised that the ship had been named in
+was advised that the ship had been named in honor of another

 The first column is the USMC Hull Number.